Mushroom & Caramelized Onion Stuffed Beef Tenderloin

 Make the red wine pan sauce

-Place the skillet over medium-high heat and add the red wine, scraping up browned bits, and reduce by half, 3 to 4 minutes.
+Place the searing skillet back over medium heat and pour in the red wine, scraping up browned bits.

 -